schuhschuh/AnimationToolkit/README.md

 INSTALLATION
 ============

-Installer packages for The Animation Toolkit can be downloaded from [here][7].
-At the moment, only Intel-based Apple computers running Mac OS X >=10.7 are supported.

 Download the most recent **[Mac OS X Installer Package][8]**.
 Double click the installer (.mpkg file) and follow the instructions on screen.
 This will install the [basic tools](#tools) into the folder `/opt/animationtoolkit/bin`.

 Automator Workflows which automatize and simplify the use of these basic tools can be installed separately by downloading the
-**[The Animation Toolkit Workflows][9]** package for Mac OS X users.
+[The Animation Toolkit Workflows][9] package for Mac OS X users.

+Other installer packages can be downloaded from [here][7].
+At the moment, only installers for Intel-based Apple computers running Mac OS X >=10.7 are provided.
+The Animation Toolkit has to be [built from sources](#build) on other platforms.

 <a id="tools"></a>